Technolawhere/technolawhere.github.io/_posts/2023-11-14-Delhi's-Pollution-Problem.md

 ![Spatial Distribution of NOx Emissions and Superimposition](https://raw.githubusercontent.com/Technolawhere/technolawhere.github.io/main/images/DelhiAirPollution/NOx/NOx%20map%20comparison.jpg "Spatial Distribution of NOx Emissions and Superimposition")

 It can be seen that the NOx emissions seem to be concentrated around major roads and congested areas of the city.
-One can see the GT Karnal Road forming in the north, Delhi - Jaipur Expressway connecting the city to Gurgaon forming in the south and connecting roads to Noida forming in the east on the NOx spatial distribution map.
+One can see the GT Karnal Road forming in the north, Delhi - Jaipur Expressway, which connects the city to Gurgaon, forming in the south and connecting roads to Noida forming in the east, on the NOx spatial distribution map.
 Use the superimposed image of the two maps for better visualisation.
 It can be seen that NOx are found in significant concentrations over the airport as well.
 The superimposed map also shows CP area to also have noticeable NOx concentrations.
 There are three deep blue spots prominently visible on the map: one in the north, one in the east and one in the south-east, near the border.
 These are Bawana industrial area, Pragati Powerplant and Badarpur Powerplant respectively.

-### SO2
+### SO2 (Sulphur Dioxide)

 Major contributing sources of SO2 emissions are shown below.